A guide to putting your campaign message across in newspaper, radio and on tv.

 If you’re considering using the mainstream media, planning a strategy will help you be more successful in getting your message across.
-It allows you to set the agenda and decide strategically when it is useful to engage with media and when it is not.
+It allows you to set the agenda and decide when it is useful to engage with media and when it is not.

 First of all, ask yourself whether engaging with the mainstream media is actually the best way to get across your message, and consider alternatives such as social media, newsletters, stalls and other outreach events.
 For example, if the mainstream media is completely biased against your campaign you might decide to pay for a ‘sponsored post’ on facebook instead.
 It is also possible that public opinion is not important to your campaign in the first place and therefore engaging with the media wouldn’t be the best use of your time.